d3/d3-quadtree/README.md

 <a name="quadtree_cover" href="#quadtree_cover">#</a> <i>quadtree</i>.<b>cover</b>(<i>x</i>, <i>y</i>)

-Expands this quadtree to cover the specified point ⟨*x*,*y*⟩, and returns this quadtree.
-If this quadtree’s extent already covers the specified point, this method does nothing.
-If this quadtree has a defined and non-trivial extent, the extent is repeatedly doubled to cover the specified point, wrapping the [root node](#quadtree_root) as necessary; if this quadtree has trivial bounds, *i.e.* if the lower bound ⟨*x0*,*y0*⟩ and upper bound ⟨*x1*,*y1*⟩ are coincident, the extent is expanded to cover the specified point exactly; otherwise, if the quadtree has no extent, the extent is initialized to the trivial extent [[*x*, *y*], [*x*, *y*]].
+Expands the quadtree to cover the specified point ⟨*x*,*y*⟩, and returns the quadtree.
+If the quadtree’s extent already covers the specified point, this method does nothing.
+If the quadtree has a defined and non-trivial extent, the extent is repeatedly doubled to cover the specified point, wrapping the [root node](#quadtree_root) as necessary; if the quadtree has trivial bounds, *i.e.* if the lower bound ⟨*x0*,*y0*⟩ and upper bound ⟨*x1*,*y1*⟩ are coincident, the extent is expanded to cover the specified point exactly; otherwise, if the quadtree has no extent, the extent is initialized to the trivial extent [[*x*, *y*], [*x*, *y*]].

 <a name="quadtree_add" href="#quadtree_add">#</a> <i>quadtree</i>.<b>add</b>(<i>x</i>, <i>y</i>)

-Creates a new point ⟨*x*,*y*⟩, adds it to this quadtree, and returns the new point.
-If the new point is outside the current [extent](#quadtree_extent) of this quadtree, this quadtree is automatically expanded to [cover](#quadtree_cover) the new point.
+Creates a new point ⟨*x*,*y*⟩, adds it to the quadtree, and returns the new point.
+If the new point is outside the current [extent](#quadtree_extent) of the quadtree, the quadtree is automatically expanded to [cover](#quadtree_cover) the new point.

 <a name="quadtree_remove" href="#quadtree_remove">#</a> <i>quadtree</i>.<b>remove</b>(<i>point</i>)

-Removes the specified *point* from this quadtree, returning true if the point was removed or false if this quadtree did not contain the specified point.
+Removes the specified *point* from the quadtree, returning true if the point was removed or false if the quadtree did not contain the specified point.

 <a name="quadtree_copy" href="#quadtree_copy">#</a> <i>quadtree</i>.<b>copy</b>()

-Returns a copy of this quadtree.
-All [nodes](#nodes) in the returned quadtree are identical copies of the corresponding node in this quadtree; however, the point objects are shared between the original and the copy.
+Returns a copy of the quadtree.
+All [nodes](#nodes) in the returned quadtree are identical copies of the corresponding node in the quadtree; however, the point objects are shared between the original and the copy.

 <a name="quadtree_size" href="#quadtree_size">#</a> <i>quadtree</i>.<b>size</b>()